-On the Opt-4 and DPN websites we invite you to opt-in and give your Consent to receive our newsletters.
+On the DPN website we invite you to opt-in and give your consent to receive our newsletters.
+We deploy pixels, via our email service provide Mailchimp, to be able to assess open rates.
 You can unsubscribe from these at any point by clicking on the unsubscribe link on any email you receive from us.
-Alternatively, you can unsubscribe by emailing Opt-4: email@example.com or the DPN: firstname.lastname@example.org.
-We do not conduct any segmentation of our newsletter audiences.
+Alternatively, you can unsubscribe by emailing email@example.com.

 Your rights regarding your personal data

 You have a number of rights under data protection law, which have been strengthened under the General Data Protection Regulation (GDPR):